 This is also good for hangovers or migraines (massage your temples with 1 drop of EO).

 Helichrysum EO: for bruises.
 Apply on the affected area 2 or 3 times a day.

 Spike Lavender (Lavandula spica) EO: Apply 1 drop of pure EO on the pimple to ease itching, for jellyfish stings, every 5 minutes for 30 minutes.

-Beware of course of using essential oils for external treatment: some of them such as Peppermint EO for example must never be applied directly on the skin.
+Beware of course of using essential oils for external treatment: some of them such as Peppermint EO, for example, must never be applied directly on the skin.
 They need to be diluted in a vegetable oil.

-Reminder of last month’s article: Things to avoid this summer
+Reminder: things to avoid this summer

 All EO containing citrus zest must be avoided in summer!